 Mark relishes the irresistible sexual power he holds over others to get what he wants.
 To him, it’s a highly practiced game.
 A game that holds his damaged psyche in check and keeps him detached from real emotion.
 Stranded in small town Merryville, he skillfully integrates himself into the stagnant lives of gay mechanic Quinn and beautiful bartender Keeley.
 He seduces them both and they easily fall for him.
 As Mark’s fascination with their lives grows into obsession, he starts to lose at his own game when he’s forced to grapple with real emotion and intimacy.
 When Quinn and Keeley discover Mark’s secret, the fallout is severe and the two want nothing more to do with him.
 Unable to face the real world consequences of his actions, Mark plunges into a tailspin of despair and love turns into violence, leading to a perilous confrontation that threatens to destroy the lives of all three and challenges their notions of what it means to love.

-IN THE SHADOW OF THE MIND HAS BEEN NAMED AS A QUARTERFINALIST IN THE 2017 ACADEMY NICHOLL FELLOWSHIP IN SCREENWRITING COMPETITION.
+IN THE SHADOW OF THE MIND WAS NAMED AS A QUARTERFINALIST IN THE 2017 ACADEMY NICHOLL FELLOWSHIP IN SCREENWRITING COMPETITION.

 Short play.
 3 actors.
 In this comic homage to film noir and classic literature, a southern writer, Arthur MacBride, sits in a lonely Moroccan bar, nursing a drink when Irish beauty, Barbare O’ Brien, breezes into his life.
 They seem destined to be together, but is Barbare who she claims to be?
 Is Arthur?
 Silly twists and turns abound as this farce barrels to its ridiculous, but plausible, conclusion.